prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 <br>
 <br>

-## Active Directory Users and Computers (ADUC)
+## AD Users and Computers (ADUC)

-- Active Directory Users and Computers is the main tool for viewing and managing directory objects such as users, groups, and computers.
+- AD Users and Computers is the main tool for viewing and managing directory objects such as users, groups, and computers.
 I use ADUC to create new users, move accounts between OUs, reset passwords, and manage group membership.

 - ADUC is installed automatically on a Domain Controller, but I still verify that it exists in the Start menu under Windows Administrative Tools.